joelwking/ansible-nxapi/README.md

 # ansible-nxapi
-Ansible modules for managing Nexus switches using featuer nxapi
+Ansible modules for managing Nexus switches using feature nxapi